 The use is straightforward, as you mix four parts of fertilizer with 1 part of the seed and spread it on your lawn.

 Should you Thatch or Aerate?
 And the dethatching lawn tips.

 For a new gardener, thatching may sound similar to aerating.
-But thatching is a process of removing a layer of living and dead grass shoots, roots and stems from the soil surface.
+But thatching is the process of removing a layer of living and dead grass shoots, roots, and stems from the soil surface.

 You should thatch when it has grown over ¾ inch thick as it causes the pest and disease to develop.
 Dethatching removes this thick layer of dead grassroots.
 It improves the airflow so the plant can absorb nutrients and fertilizers more effectively.

 - Before you dethatch, mow your lawn as it helps remove dead roots from the surface

 - Use a dethatching rake and pull it upward as you remove thatch.

 - Know any underground irrigation system in the lawn.
 Mark it with a flag, so you don’t accidentally damage it.

 - Remove cleaned up dead roots to prevent any infection or spread of the fungus.